ycrc/ycrc.github.io/docs/clusters-at-yale/clusters/farnam.md

 ### Public Partitions

 The general partition is where most batch jobs should run, and is the default if you don't specify a partition.
 The interactive partition is dedicated to jobs with which you need ongoing interaction.
 The bigmem partition contains our largest memory nodes; only jobs that cannot be satisfied by general should run here.
 The gpu_devel partition is a single node meant for testing or compiling GPU accelerated code, and the gpu partition is where normal GPU jobs should run.
 The scavenge partition allows you to run preemptable jobs on more resources than normally allowed.
-For more information about scavenge, see the [Slurm documentation](/clusters-at-yale/job-scheduling/scavenge).
+For more information about scavenge, see the [Scavenge documentation](/clusters-at-yale/job-scheduling/scavenge).

 All the node types listed are described in more detail in the [hardware](#hardware) table.